Rothko Echoes (2023-24)

 Seeking to rekindle myself, I began to visit the Rothko Chapel in Houston, Texas almost every day, a place I live a ten minute walk from but which I had never really taken the time to visit much before.

 At first I had a hard time wrapping my head around the idea of the Chapel.
-Human beings venerating a bare and austere hexagonal room with massive slabs on each wall.
+Human beings venerating a bare and austere hexagonal room with massive slabs on each wall seemed strange.
 But as I spent more and more time at the place, it began to speak to me, and healed me.

-The atmosphere was ethereally calm, stasis-like, and the room seemed to breathe as the clouds shifted and sunlight changed.
-An undercurrent was present throughout.
-Those slabs, at first void-like, became warmer, brighter, more colorful and calm, even animated.
-I began to notice shapes, figures, faces, objects, the sea and sky all coinciding amidst a panel of endlessly layered rectangles and squares.
+The Chapel's atmosphere is ethereally calm, stasis-like, and the room seems to breathe as clouds and sunlight shift and change.
+An undercurrent always seems present.
+The slabs, at first void-like, become warmer, brighter, more colorful and calm, even animated.
+You begin to notice shapes, figures, faces, objects, the sea and sky all coinciding amidst a panel of endlessly layered rectangles and squares.

 Performances: